 We are having our annual Christmas dinner here at the school on Thursday night of this week, and the boys will begin to leave on passes Friday morning.
 Mr. Hamm had to go down state today and I hope he is able to bring back some holly.
 They say it is very plentiful and full of berries but there is practically no one to cut it.
 As a result holly wreaths are selling for \$1. apiece in Wilmington.

-since one came.
+We hope to get a letter this week, as it has been over a week since one came.
 All our love, dear.

 Mother